-In addition, the Nominating and Corporate Governance Committee and the Board include diversity of background, such as, but not limited to, age, gender, ethnic and racial background, and LGBTQ+ identification as one of several criteria that they consider in connection with selecting candidates for the Board.
-While neither the Board nor the Nominating and Corporate Governance Committee has a formal diversity policy, one of many factors that the Board and the Nominating and Corporate Governance Committee consider is the importance to the Company of diversity in board composition.
+In addition, the Nominating and Corporate Governance Committee and the Board include diversity, which is broadly construed to mean a variety of identities, perspectives, personal and professional experiences and backgrounds, including but not limited to, age, gender, race, ethnicity, and sexual orientation, as well as other individual qualities and attributes that contribute to the total mix of viewpoints and experience represented on the Board, among the criteria that they consider in connection with selecting candidates for the Board.
+While neither the Board nor the Nominating and Corporate Governance Committee has a formal diversity policy, the Board and the Nominating and Corporate Governance Committee consider the diversity of the Board's composition and believe that the Board should represent the balanced, best interests of the stockholders as a whole rather than special interest groups or constituencies.